Authentic Baba Ganoush – The Original Eggplant Dip (Aubergine Dip)

 HurryTheFoodUp is reader-powered.
 If you click through using links on our site we may earn a small commission at no cost to you.

-Ahh Baba Ganoush.
+Baba Ganoush.
 Even the name is cool.
-While eggplant dip or aubergine dip is what this is, it’s so much more at the same time.
+Strictly speaking, it’s eggplant dip or aubergine dip, but really it’s so much more.

 What’s in a name? – Eggplant Dip vs Aubergine Dip

-Whether you call them eggplants or aubergines, you still need to know what you’re looking for in this Baba Ganoush / Baba Ghanoush.
+But regardless of whether you call this an eggplant dip recipe or an aubergine dip recipe, you still need to know what you’re looking for in this Baba Ganoush / Baba Ghanoush.